Best 22LR Suppressors

 As a result, it may affect the balance and handling of the firearm, especially if it is a lightweight .22LR pistol or rifle.

-Second, most .223 suppressors are not user-serviceable.
-Since .22LR ammo tends to be quite dirty, continuous usage could result in excessive build-up of lead and carbon inside the suppressor.
+Second, some .223/5.56mm suppressors are not user-serviceable.
+Since .22LR ammo tends to be dirty, continuous usage could result in excessive build-up of lead and carbon inside the suppressor.

 This is not an issue with higher-powered rounds like .223 because the increased heat and pressure help to self-clean the suppressor to some extent.